Skip to main content

 See the main Tests section for general information on request procedures.

 Handwritten request forms are no longer in use.
-UCLH requests can only be made on the electronic health record system (EHRS), EPIC.
-It is essential that you ensure a printed EPIC form with an electronic request number is sent with the specimen to Cellular Pathology.
+All Histopathology and Diagnostic Cytology requests should only be made on the electronic health record system (EHRS).
+It is essential that you ensure a printed request form with an electronic request number is sent with the specimen to Cellular Pathology.

 The following details must be provided as a minimum acceptance criteria: